ros2/design/articles/cross_compilation_build_tools_design.md

   This article is a design proposal for extending the build tools for ROS 2 to simplify cross-compiling ROS 2 packages for platforms currently not supported by ROS 2, or building on a host with different platforms than the target platform.
-That later use case is particularly useful for speeding up build times by building the code on a powerful development workstation, and then deploying the binaries to a constrained resources hardware that uses the target platform, thus making the development cycle much faster.
+That latter use case is particularly useful for speeding up build times by building the code on a powerful development workstation, and then deploying the binaries to a constrained resources hardware that uses the target platform, thus making the development cycle much faster.